relativitydev/server-import-sdk-samples/README.md

 ## Prerequisites

 * Visual Studio 2022 and above
-* A Server 2023 or above test environment
+* A Server 2023 or above developer Dev VM
 * Visual C++ 2015 x64 Runtime (Outside In and FreeImage)

 **Note:** Visual Studio 2022 and above is required due to NuGet 6 and C# language feature usage.
 Relativity strongly recommends [using a developer Dev VM](https://platform.relativity.com/Server2022/Content/Get_started/Lesson_1_-_Set_up_your_developer_environment.htm) for the test environment.